Why doesn’t the picker show up in a smart section when doing an edit map?

 When trying to edit the mapping of a locator field within Data Modeler, the spyglass next to the field does not pop up the mapping window.

-[Admin: To see other related posts, use the Firefox tag.]
+[Admin: A similar article is also posted in the IBM Support Portal as a technote.
+To see other related posts, use the Firefox tag.]

 In TRIRIGA 10.5.1, if you navigate to Home > Projects, and have the “Projects – Projects Landing Page – Default” portal in place, the primary locations for any projects you have listed in the “My Active Projects” portal section are flagged in the “My Project Locations” portal section.